What will I learn?

-L3 Advanced Technical Certificate – Four GCSEs including English or Maths at grade 4/C or L2 at a Pass plus GCSE or Functional Skills L2 or above in English or Maths.
+Level 3 Advanced Technical Certificate – Four GCSEs including English or Maths at grade 4 or Level 2 at a Pass plus GCSE at a 4 or above or a Functional Skills Level 2 in English or Maths.

-L3 Advanced Technical Diploma – Five GCSEs including English, Maths and Science at grade C/4 or Level 2 at Merit level plus GCSE or Functional Skills Level 2 or above in English and Maths.
+Level 3 Advanced Technical Diploma – Five GCSEs including English, Maths and Science at grade 4 or Level 2 at Merit level plus GCSE at a 4 or above or a Functional Skills Level 2 in English and Maths.

-If you wish to pursue a Riding Pathway, we will need to see and assess your riding, this will be done via a riding assessment that you will be invited into college to complete which we will use to confirm the most appropriate pathway for you.
+If you wish to pursue a Riding Pathway, we will invite you to a riding assessment, which we will use to confirm the most appropriate pathway for you.

 What can I study next?

 • FdSc or BSc degrees in Equine Science or Equestrian Performance Management, either at Sparsholt College or another institution.